 - To a medium mixing bowl, add tahini and maple syrup and use a whisk to thoroughly combine.
 Next add the almond flour, tapioca starch, baking soda, and salt to the tahini mixture.
 Use a wooden spoon or rubber spatula to mix well.

 - Place the sesame seeds into a small bowl and set it nearby.
 Use a tablespoon or small cookie scoop to scoop the dough, then roll them into near perfect balls before gently rolling each ball in the sesame seeds and placing them 2 inches apart on the baking sheet.
 Gently press down on the balls to flatten slightly.
-Recipe as written should make ~20 cookies and they won’t spread much, so they should all fit on a standard size baking sheet.
+Recipe as written should make ~20 cookies and they won’t spread much, so they should all fit on a standard size baking sheet (as recipe is written – adjust if making a larger batch!).

 - Bake in the oven for 12-15 minutes until golden.
 Let cool for 5 minutes, then enjoy!